STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2021/seminar4/sm04_data_and_dplyr.md

     ## 3 Paul  Beatles bass
     ## 4 Keith <NA>    guitar

-Now let’s apply these functions to our gene expression dataset!
+Now let’s apply these functions to our gene expression dataset\!

 One problem: our dataset is not “tidy”.
 Rather, it’s arranged like an excel spreadsheet.
 While intuitive for us to read, dplyr does not like